 Knowles reveals the purpose for the insertion of the Air Cavalry troops was to “grab the tiger by its tail” and to hit its head with B-52 airstrikes from November 15 to 16.
 He also explains the reason for pulling out of LZ X-Ray on November 17 and moving to LZ Albany was “to grab the tiger by its tail from another direction” and continued to hit head its with B-52 bombs from November 17 to 20.

-The expression “Grab the tiger by its tail” used by Knowles has the imprint of Colonel Hieu, II Corps Chief of Staff, who coined the name given to the operation conducted by the 1st Air Cavalry, Long Reach - in Vietnamese Trường Chinh (Pleime, Trận Chiến Lịch Sử, page 101) - and who used a similar expression to describe a tactic used by the ARVN Airborne in an ambush of a NVA battalion later in the campaign: kiềm thủ kích vĩ , literally hold head kick ass (Pleime, Trận Chiến Lịch Sử, page 132) .
+The expression “Grab the tiger by its tail” used by Knowles has the imprint of Colonel Hieu, II Corps Chief of Staff, who coined the name given to the operation conducted by the 1st Air Cavalry, Long Reach - in Vietnamese Trường Chinh (Pleime, Trận Chiến Lịch Sử, page 101) - and who used a similar expression to describe a tactic used by of a NVA battalion in its attempt to ambush an ARVN Airborne battalion later in the campaign: kiềm thủ kích vĩ , literally hold head kick ass (Pleime, Trận Chiến Lịch Sử, page 132) .

 Nguyen Van Tin